burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     const int *x = nullptr;
 ```

-8. When using `union` for a mixture of structures that start the same way, there is a guarantee in C (and C++) of an identical physical mapping of components of a structure types from the beginning if they are the same.
+8. When using `union` for a mixture of structures that start the same way, there is a guarantee in C (and C++) of an identical physical mapping of components of a structure type from the beginning if they are the same.

 9. In C and C++ there are the following guarantees for components of the variable with structure type (`struct`):
     * The components (members, fields) of the variable with structure type obtain addresses in *ascending order* as they are defined in the structure type.
     * The address of the first component is the same as the address of the beginning of the structure.
 It is regardless of what endian the computer has where the program will run.

 10. Structs are not allowed to perform comparisons with `==` or with `>`.
-One of the fundamental nature of this restriction in C (and in C++) is that, for objects, there may be holes in their memory layout that are filled randomly.
+One of the fundamental natures of this restriction in C (and in C++) is that, for objects, there may be holes in their memory layout that are filled randomly.

 11. In C++, for the definition (not just declaration) of a variable in global scope, you can use `extern int a = 0;`.
 But in fact, `extern` can be ignored, because according to (7.11.6, C++2003):
     > "A name declared in a namespace scope without a storage-class-specifier has **external linkage** unless it has internal linkage because of a previous declaration and provided it is not declared const. **Objects declared const and not explicitly declared extern have internal linkage**."